 Video to get the best speakers on board:

 Being able to count on top-calibre speakers is a huge challenge.
 Video can help you overcome it.
 Create a video for your potential speakers that will blow them away and make them ask you to reserve a session at your event for them.

 How-to: Create a video of past renowned speakers.
 Give little insights in their sessions, put together a recap of testimonials by speakers and attendees and overlay the testimonials with visual proof of the event experience.
 If you can get your former speakers to give feedback and sum up the benefits their appearing at your event brought in for them, you’ll surely get them hooked.

-Goal: Star speakers boost your event's success in so many ways.
+Goal: Star speakers boost your event’s success in so many ways.
 Your event will be a must go in your industry.
-The expertise and reputation of your speakers, will rub off on your event.
+The expertise and reputation of your speakers will rub off on your event.
 Top speakers work as powerful attendee magnets.
 They help you to expand your reach online and in real life.
-Get more followers, boost conversions and have cream of the crop content at your event.
+Get more followers, boost conversions and have the cream of the crop content at your event.

 Running a webinar before the event gets participants engaged.
 After having interacted with other event participants, they are much more likely to register – granted that their experience was positive and they could get a benefit out of it.

 How-to: Organize a webinar and ask former or future speakers to host it.
 It will give them more visibility.
 Your potential and registered attendees can sign up for the webinar and participate in the discussion.
 Encourage them to share their questions and experiences.
 Record the session and create a neat video.
 If you want to add some zest to it, overlay certain scenes with visuals from previous events, include testimonials and/or scenes of former sessions.